Has it dawned on you yet that...

 Are you looking for a quick technique that will help you improve your operational processes and your culture quickly?
 Take a look at this article that gives you two improvement-oriented questions to ask frequently!

-"'What?' and 'How?' is Better than 'Why?'"
+"'What?' and 'How?'
+Are Better than 'Why?'"

 In dealing with people, "Why"" can be an intimidating or threatening question.
 Remember when you were a kid and your parent asked, "Why did you do such a foolish thing?"
 You may come across in a similar fashion!